ln5/draft-ietf-trans-gossip/draft-ietf-trans-gossip.md

 to CT Gossip.
 SCTs issued by locally added logs MUST NOT be reported via SCT Feedback.

-If a certificate is validated by SCTs issued by publicly trusted logs, but chains to a local trust anchor, the client MAY perfom SCT Feedback for this SCT and certificate chain bundle.
+If a certificate is validated by SCTs issued by pre-loaded logs, but chains to a local trust anchor, the client MAY perfom SCT Feedback for this SCT and certificate chain.
 Perfoming SCT Feedback may be advantageous for the broader Internet and CT ecosystem, but may also disclose information about the client.
 If the client elects to omit SCT Feedback, it can still choose to perform STH Pollination after fetching an inclusion proof,